"Investment is an exercise of character; it demands the moral clarity and unwavering principles that anchor enduring success."

 The Bespoke Standard

-The holdings then expanded into one of the world's largest vintage guitar collections—comprising 439 pieces, including rare prototypes—and an archive of over 1,800 distinct casino chips and historic Las Vegas dice, many of which are now preserved in the Museum of Gaming History.
+The holdings then expanded into one of the world's premier vintage guitar collections—comprising 439 pieces, including rare exemplars—and an archive of over 1,800 distinct casino chips and historic Las Vegas dice, many of which are now preserved in the Museum of Gaming History.
 This development was further anchored by a vast assembly of foreign and U.S. currency, rare Don Bradman cricket memorabilia, and a massive baseball card compilation, including nearly 250 one-of-one issues—along with perhaps the finest modern-day Ty Cobb collection—as well as iconic rookie cards of Honus Wagner and Mickey Mantle.
 These collections were the primary capital foundation, "The Pillar," and alternative asset axiom for Trasinda.

 The Pillar